syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Shift</kbd> + <kbd>UpArrow</kbd>
 </td>
 <td>
-If Selection Mode is multiple, selects the multiple cells continously towards upward from the current selected cell.If the Selection Mode is Single or SingleDeselect moves the selection to previous row.
+If Selection Mode is multiple, selects the multiple cells continuously towards upward from the current selected cell.If the Selection Mode is Single or SingleDeselect moves the selection to previous row.
 </td>
 </tr>
 <tr>